Up to the Phylogenetics main page

 It is not really necessary to read in yule.txt file because it should be the same tree you simulated (and already stored as yuletree), so this line primarily just illustrates how to read a tree into BAMMtools.

-:thinking: Copy the Shift posterior distribution below this question.
+:thinking: Copy the Shift posterior distribution as your answer to this question.
 The first question above asked “How many diversification rate shifts should BAMM identify in this tree?”.
 Is the value you specified in answering that question the most probable according to the marginal posterior distribution?

 Bayes factor test of zero rate shift model

 BAMMtools makes it easy to calculate Bayes Factors.
 In particular, we may be interested in whether there is evidence of any rate shifts.
-We can answer this question by computing the Bayes Factor comparing the zero rate shift model against the next most probable model, which is, I’m guessing (but you should check the table of marginal probabilities that you provided in answering that last question), the model requiring one rate shift.
+We can answer this question by computing the Bayes Factor comparing the zero rate shift model against the next most probable model, which is the model requiring one rate shift (I’m guessing here: you should determine this from the table of marginal probabilities that you provided in answering that last question).

 ``` {r}